Quantum criticality in the nonunitary dynamics of $(2+1)$-dimensional free fermions: Quantum entanglement from the quasiparticle picture

 One more evidence is the mutual information between two strips $A$ and $B$ with size $L_A \times L_y$ ($L_A \ll L_x$ and $L_A \ll L_y$)

 Here we have used the periodic boundary condition.
 The $1/r^2$ scaling of $I({\rm{strip}})$ is also obtained in the numerics.
-Thus, we conclude that the entanglement scaling of the steady state of the mixed non-unitary dynamics can be described by the quasi-particle picture.
+Thus, we conclude that the entanglement scaling of the steady state of the mixed nonunitary dynamics can be described by the quasiparticle picture.